 What is Imperfect Environmentalism?

 Since I’ve become more aware of my actions and how they affect the environment, I’ve joined many online groups: listening, reading and learning from others.
 I think it’s important to take part in discussions and debates, it allows us to understand a subject from a different perspective.
+Social media is a great place for this.

 I absolutely love the collaboration and meeting like minded individuals with the same goal.
 The one thing I find unhelpful is when individuals are shamed for not doing things the ‘right way’.
 In my opinion, this is counterproductive and holds some people back.